yusiwen/jingo/README.md

 - [**NEW**] customizations.expired (number: 60)

   How long will customizations files expired in the cache.
 Default time is 60 minutes.
+Now every change to pages will automatically generate index page, and make its cache expired.
+Git pull trigger also does that.

 - [**NEW**] customizations.index (string: "Home.md")